Trout ties Angels’ HR record, then scores winning run

 Michael Brantley lined a single to center before being lifted for a pinch-runner.
 Myles Straw stole second with two outs and tied it on Kyle Tucker’s double off Matt Andriese.

+Astros manager Dusty Baker bemoaned the missed opportunities.
+They were 3 for 24 with runners in scoring position and left 12 on base.

+“We did fight back in the ninth, but a lot of times you lose the game before the ninth.
+It was very frustrating tonight to see opportunities squandered,” he said.

-Andriese (2-2) bounced back and retired seven straight to get the win.
+Andriese (2-2) bounced back and retired seven straight to get the win as LA improved to 2-5 in extra-inning games.

+“I can not give him enough praise,” Maddon said about Andriese.
+“He made just the one mistake pitch but did not cave.”

 Dylan Bundy allowed only two runs in seven innings for the Angels.
 His only trouble came in the fourth when Houston plated a pair to get within 4-2.
 Brantley scored on Tucker’s grounder to first, and Carlos Correa’s double drove in Yuli Gurriel.